degdigital/UIEcosystem/README.md

 **Variables**

 * Use CSS variables for consistancy and maintainablity of styles.
-* It is recommended that you use variables for color palettes, font properties, & timing functions.
+* It is recommended that you use variables for color palettes, font properties, & animation properties.
 Additional variables may be created on an as needed basis.
 * Namespace all variables with `--property-group`.
+Examples: `--font-weight-bold` and `font-weight-regular`.
 * Append a logical and easy to reference modifier to all variations: `-modifier`.
 * If a logical scale can be applied, `-point-scale` can be used as the modifier.
 If no logical scale can be applied, use logical modifiers i.e. `-light`.
 * Add a line break between different property group types.